 Beyachad-Ma’an معا (Together) – Women Building Businesses and Community

-A unique pilot program, led by an Adam Institute alumna and with guidance from its staff: Women in Politics for Peace (WPP) aims to train Jewish and Arab women who live within the jurisdiction of the Judea Regional Council (south-west of Jerusalem) to open new (and promote existing) small businesses.
+A unique pilot program, initiated by a grduated of Adam Institute programs WPP (see above), with guidence of Adam staaf.
+The program aim was to train Jewish and Arab women who live within the jurisdiction of the Judea Regional Council (south-west of Jerusalem) to open new (and promote existing) small businesses.
 The project ran between November 2016 – June 2017, through encounters held in Ein Rafa that aimed to create connections, friendships, respectful intercultural dialogue, and galvanize motivation for joint action.
 Later meetings focused on the business side of things: mapping existing needs; sharing knowledge and gaining initial skills for operating a small business (e.g. business plans, marketing, managing, etc.).
 Participants also received professional assistance developing a joint plan.
 Most women were interested in continuing to develop such projects, even if on a voluntary basis.
 The pilot was funded by the Jewish Agency.